 CE credits – You must complete and pass each quiz with a score or 80% or more to earn your CE credits and receive credit towards your BPHA designation.

 Materials – when you register you will receive access to the online, prerecorded session for the module you have selected with audio/PDF links, downloadable materials and access to a quiz for each module.

 In-person lunch time sessions – if you enroll for the full program you are eligible for discounted registration fees for our in-person lunch time BPHA industry update and keynote events on November 5, 2019 and April 21, 2020.
 Mark your calendar now!

 Registration – is easy!
 Just click on the session link below that you want to take for just $65.00 CAD plus HST either through PayPal or your credit card.

 Or enroll for all 10 sessions for just $500.00 plus HST and save plus receive a discount to our lunchtime sessions in November and April.

 1. The Benefits Landscape

-This session has a program introduction and four modules.
-Modules in this session present an overview of the program, the Canadian Life and Health Insurance Association, other industry stakeholders and the industry landscape.
+This session has three modules.
+Modules in this session present an overview of the Canadian Life and Health Insurance Association, other industry stakeholders and the Quebec environment.
 At the end of this session you will have a baseline knowledge of the employee benefits sector and an overview of some of today’s current issues.